mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 # Recap

-After applying all these build steps, the final structure of the [`ngresizable`](https://github.com/mgechev/ngresizable) module will look like:
+After applying all these build steps, the final structure of the [`ngresizable`](https://github.com/mgechev/ngresizable) module looks like this:

 ```
 .